KDE/kdenlive/dev-docs/fileformat.md

 ### Generation 4: Comma / Point

-*Used in Kdenlive versions since 20.08.0, Kdenlive document version: 1.00*
+*Used in Kdenlive versions 20.08.0 to 22.12.3, Kdenlive document version: 1.00*

 With version 20.08.0 a major refactoring of the project file fixed a long standing [issue with the decimal separator][comma-point-issue] (comma/point) conflict causing many crashes.
 Projects created with 20.08 forward are not backwards compatible.

+some minor updates were done to support new features, like:

+* 20.12.0: Mixes (in-track-transitions) were introduced

 ### Generation 5: Current format

-Since Generation 4 there has not been a new major generation, however the Kdenlive file format evolves constantly to support new features.

-Here is a list of noteworth changes:

-* 20.12.0: Mixes (in-track-transitions) were introduced
+*Used in Kdenlive versions from 23.04.0, Kdenlive document version: 1.1*

+An important change was introduced with Kdenlive 23.04.0: multiple sequences.
+Each timeline sequence clip is embeded in an MLT *tractor*.
+The "main_bin" playlist lists all clips and timeline sequences used in the project as *entries*.

+The very last *tractor* in the project file is just a wrapper for the last opened timeline sequence, so that when playing the project file through the *melt* command line, it will play the last active sequence clip.

+Previously, all timeline properties were stored in the "main_bin" playlist as *kdenlive:documentproperty.*.
+With the new format, all timeline properties are stored inside their timeline sequence as *kdenlive:sequenceproperty.*, and only global project settings are stored in the "main_bin".

 ## Project XML Structure